 When you spend time writing, editing, scheduling, and producing content for your brand, you want to make sure that it is actually doing its job or you will end up wasting all that time.
-My 3 step content creation process allows you to create regular content easily while keeping the bigger picture in mind so that it actually works for your brand.
+My simple 3 step content creation process allows you to create regular content easily while keeping the bigger picture in mind so that it actually works for your brand.

-Map out your strategy
+Step 1: Map out your strategy

 Once you set your goal and focus for the month, start by writing in any promotions that you know you’ll need to talk about on certain days.
 Then determine what your blog or podcast topic will be for each week.
 I use my blog as my big piece of content each week and then use that blog post to generate related content for emails and social media so figuring those out first helps me map out the rest of the content.

-Write the content
+Step 2: Write and produce the content

 Now that you’ve mapped out your content for the month and you know what you need to write, you can batch write your content for easier content creation.
 By doing this, you’ll be more likely to get in a flow of writing and be able to produce your content quicker.
 Plus, since you’ve already taken the time to strategically think through your content, you won’t end up staring at a blinking cursor and can hit the ground running on your writing instead.

-Start by writing those key content pieces (blog posts, emails, podcasts – whatever it may be for you, and then use that content to create your smaller items (like social media posts) based on what you already laid out in your marketing calendar for the month.
+Start by writing those key content pieces (blog posts, emails, podcasts – whatever it may be for you) and then use that content to create your smaller items (like social media posts) based on what you already laid out in your marketing calendar for the month.

-Implement and follow-through
+Step 3: Implement and engage

-After you have all your content written for the month you can then shift to scheduling, posting, and engaging.
+After you have all your content written and produced for the month you can then shift to scheduling, posting, and engaging.
 Whether you do this yourself or hire it out, I do recommend setting aside some time to batch schedule your content to make it easier and give you more time to focus on engaging.

 Don’t skimp on this part because engaging with your audience and your content is just as important as the strategy behind it.
 It won’t do any good to put in the time mapping out all of your content and writing all those posts if you don’t follow through.

-Utilize marketing campaigns
+Bonus: Utilize marketing campaigns

 If you struggle coming up with marketing content and just don’t know what to say or where to say it, a marketing campaign might help you make more sense of it.
 A marketing campaign is essentially grouping together your marketing efforts towards one goal or message.
 Instead of sharing random content all the time, you are focusing on one core message that more than likely leads to one core offer.

 For that quarter, most of your social media posts, blog posts, emails, podcasts, or videos would relate to that marketing campaign topic.
 It can be different styles of content but all would be related to the same topic.
 The goal is to create relevancy and build on your content so that you attract your audience to your current offer.

 For service-based businesses, this can be done to highlight different offerings at different times based on your booking calendar.
 For product-based businesses, this can be done for seasonal campaigns or collections of products that you are launching.